semmi88/semmi88.github.io/book_reviews/the_universe_and_the_teacup.md

 * yet very regular and predictable on a large scale

 Disorder has higher probability than order.
-* things teng to go toards disorder
+* things teng to go towards disorder

 IQ vs Race:
-* there is larger ifferences within a group than between (people living in a capital vs people living in rural areas)
+* there is larger differences within a group than between groups (people living in a capital vs people living in rural areas)
-* instead we shoul compare the IQ of people who care about racial IQ to the people who don't
+* instead we should compare the IQ of people who care about racial IQ to the people who don't